pgRouting/pgrouting/doc/src/migration.rst

 parameter changed from optional to compulsory, and its valid values differ for directed and undirected graphs.

+:doc:`pgr_withPointsKSP` signature have changed, with the addition of new columns in the new signature.
+It works mainly for driving cases, therefore the ``driving side`` parameter changed from optional to compulsory, and its valid values differ for directed and undirected graphs.

 .. warning::
    All deprecated functions will be removed on next mayor version 4.0.0